garym/kimchi/README.md

 KIMCHI Is a Markov Chain Harangue Instigator.
-It's entire purpose is to reply to a message in the hope of getting either funny, suprising, thought-provoking, inspiring or just plain rude responces.
+It's entire purpose is to reply to a message in the hope of getting either funny, suprising, thought-provoking, inspiring or just plain rude responses.

 Although the author was a great fan of MegaHAL, he never had any intention of writing a program of this kind.
 However, one day, when saying how he felt he